Then think about why you value that rep more than any other and what makes them so good during the sales process.

-Soft skills include traits like perseverance, empathy, and resourcefulness.
+The soft skills list is long, but important soft skills include traits like perseverance, empathy and resourcefulness.

-They’re the kinds of skills that make an employee pleasant to work with, and they are highly sought-after skills in almost every workplace.
+They’re the kinds of sales soft skills that make an employee pleasant to work with, and they are highly sought-after skills in almost every workplace.

 In the sales world, soft skills are particularly invaluable.

-While hard skills (like setting and meeting sales activities, goals and objectives) are easy to monitor and track - soft skills are equally important for a successful sales team.
+While hard skills (like setting and meeting sales activities, goals and objectives, as well as product knowledge) are easy to monitor and track, soft skills are equally important for a successful sales force.

-Measuring these soft skills are a little more challenging, but you’ll find it hard to improve these soft skills if you don’t know where things are going right and wrong.
+Measuring these sales soft skills is a little more challenging, but you’ll find it hard to improve and develop soft skills within your team if you don’t know where things are going right and wrong.

-Unlike hard skills - soft skills are intangible and subjective; and self-assessment can be tricky.
-Your reps might think they’re better at say, listening, than they really are.
+Unlike hard skills, soft skills are intangible and subjective, meaning self-assessment can be tricky.
+Your reps might think they have better interpersonal skills, technical skills or public speaking skills than they actually do.
 Peer assessment is also tricky.
-A team member might rate another member they don’t like much lower on empathy levels when that’s not really the case.
+A team member might rate another member they don’t like too low on empathy levels, when that’s not really the case.

 Additionally, assessing people’s soft skills can enter into prickly territory.
-Sitting down with an employee and telling them they need to close more deals or make more calls is much easier than telling an employee that they lack empathy and need to work on their communication skills.
+Sitting down with an employee and telling them they need to close more deals or make more calls is much easier than telling an employee that they lack empathy, have poor time management or need to work on their communication skills and body language.

 Part of the reason for that is that soft skills aren’t often measured, trained or assessed.
 We’ve been taught to think of things like resourcefulness and determination as personality traits.
-Because of this, a valid criticism of a salesperson’s soft skills can come off as an insult.
+Because of this, a valid criticism of a sales professional’s soft skills can come off as an insult.

-But soft skills can, and should, be measured, taught, and learned.
-It seems obvious that better communication equals more sales - but most salespeople don’t have any references to soft skills in their KPIs.
+However, soft skills can, and should, be measured, taught and learned.
+It seems obvious that better communication equals more sales, but most salespeople don’t have any references to soft skills in their key performance indicators (KPIs).

-And, as a manager, measuring sales performance is your job.
+As a manager, measuring sales performance metrics is your job.

-We want to help you add an extra element to your performance management so you can improve you and your team’s relationship management skills.
+We want to help you add an extra element to your performance management so you can improve both your leadership skills and the relationship management skills within your team.

-Google “soft skills” and you will find dozens of skills.
+Google “sales skills list” and you’ll find dozens of examples of soft skills.

-It’s time to identify the skills that will matter most for your team.
+It’s time to identify the skills that will matter most for your team and the sales cycle.